 “A chaotic airport at best to describe this place.
 If you do not speak French you will get little help – at least this was my experience.
 The signage showing directions to other gates and the train could have been better placed…”

 “Very poorly organised airport!
-Lots of security checks and controls – understanding and that France has a lot of rules, they should adapt more people working to have more border control gates open.”
+Lots of security checks and controls – understanding and (sic) that France has a lot of rules, they should adapt more people working to have more border control gates open.”

 Ask one person where to go and they tell you up.
 Ask another and they’ll say down.
-Growing more frustrated by the minute and having traipsed more than a mile through the airport, I finally got into one of the PARAFE automated border crossing lines unsure whether it worked for U.S. as well as EU citizens.
+Growing more frustrated by the minute and having traipsed more than a mile through the airport, I finally got into one of the PARAFE automated border crossing lines unsure whether it worked for U S as well as EU citizens.
 When I asked an equally frustrated French woman standing behind me whether the line would work for me, she said, “I don’t know.
 This is France.
 What the first person tells you to do is shit.
 What the next one says is also shit.”

-After all this, I still had to take a bus to get to the terminal for my connecting flight (which fortunately departed 25 minutes late) and pass through security on my way to the gate.
+After all this, I still had to take a bus to get to the terminal for my connecting flight (which fortunately departed 25 minutes late) and also pass through security on my way to the gate.
 Had the flight been on time, it would have been a very close call.

-Portugal at last
+Portugal at last.

 and, of course, the room wasn’t quite ready so I had plenty of time to walk around, acquaint myself with the immediate area, make some general observations, and take some photos.

 In my walk, I noted that while graffiti was abundant, the streets were essentially litter free – a situation I found repeatedly throughout the country.
 (Perhaps it’s policy to tolerate one but not the other.)
 While the area near my hotel clearly catered to vacationers, the rest of the town seemed rather quiet – a sort of extended bedroom exurb of Lisbon.
-Near the beach, I saw an abundance of women wearing tight leather pants.
+Near the beach, I saw an abundance of women wearing tight leather (pleather?) pants.
 On the beach the clear preference was thong bikinis.
 There was almost always some sort of hybrid game of soccer / volleyball happening on that little section of Praia da Ribeira.

 Dinner that night consisted of salad, Sagres beer, grilled cuttlefish, and a couvert of olives and bread.
-(While the Portuguese tradition of placing the couvert on the table and adding a charge unless it’s sent back without being touched seems to be waning that was not the case at the small restaurant I had dinner.
+(Note: While the Portuguese tradition of placing the couvert on the table and adding a charge unless it’s sent back without being touched seems to be waning that was not the case at the small restaurant I had dinner.
 But I was hungry and I knew to expect the charge.)

 The restaurant itself, O Cantinho da Belinho, was interesting.
 With the courtyard closed, it was very small.
 It could accommodate only about 20 diners and it was a little tricky to get in.
 Small and a bit out of the way from the typical tourist traffic, the door sign said empurre (push) but one actually had to pull a little cord to open the door.

 Once inside and seated, I noticed that the television had the Portuguese version of the American game show The Price is Right.
 The staff soon switched it to a soccer game.
-All the patrons but me and an Irish couple were Portuguese and the cooks were four older women barely visible as they bustled around the kitchen behind some loose cloth draped across the open space.
+All the patrons but me and an Irish couple were Portuguese and the cooks were four older women barely visible as they bustled around the kitchen behind a bit of loose cloth draped across the open space.

 It was a lovely dinner and a nice end to a long two days.